jstrnbrg/The-history-of-Money-Bitcoin/README.md

 #### Failed early efforts:
 - DigiCash, e-gold
 - Why did they fail?
 Centralisation
-- Hal finney, Nic szabo, adam back, w. dai etc.
+- Hal finney, Nick szabo, adam back, w. dai etc.
 #### Cypherpunks
 - (https://www.coindesk.com/the-rise-of-the-cypherpunks)
 - Who were they?
 What do they stand for?